FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

   - `r pkg("c3net")` allows to infer gene-regulation networks with direct physical interactions using `C3NET` (Altay and Emmert-Streib [2010](https://doi.org/10.1186/1752-0509-4-132)).
 Many other packages propose improvements/variants of this algorithm based on the literature.

-  - `r pkg("Ac3net")` Infers directional conservative causal core in gene network based on the algorithm for directional network proposed by Altay ([2018](https://doi.org/10.1101/271031))
+  - `r pkg("Ac3net")` Infers directional conservative causal core in gene network based on the algorithm for directional network proposed by Altay ([2018](https://doi.org/10.1101/271031)).

+  - `r pkg("bc3net")` implements the BC3NET algorithm for inference on gene-regulation networks  (Simoes and Emmert-Streib [2012]( e33624. https://doi.org/10.1371/journal.pone.0033624)).
+  -
-  - `r pkg("ahnr")` implements of artificial hydrocarbon networks (AHN) for data modeling
+  - `r pkg("ahnr")` implements of artificial hydrocarbon networks (AHN) for data modeling.

-  - `r pkg("BASiNET")`	and `r pkg("BASiNETEntropy")` provide functions for classifying RNA sequences using network algorithms and notions from information theory;
+  - `r pkg("BASiNET")`	and `r pkg("BASiNETEntropy")` provide functions for classifying RNA sequences using network algorithms and notions from information theory.

-  - `r pkg("bionetdata")` is a collection of relation datasets of biological and chemical nature
+  - `r pkg("bionetdata")` is a collection of relation datasets of biological and chemical nature.

   - `r pkg("Cascade")` includes functions for gene selection, reverse engineering, and prediction in cascade networks.

-  - `r pkg("evolqg")` offers tools for quantitative evolutionary genetics
+  - `r pkg("evolqg")` offers tools for quantitative evolutionary genetics.

 ## Neurosciences & Psycology